This question was asked and answered in our RV Lifestyle Facebook group. Here’s what RVers say you should pack for your weekend camping trip…

 If you want to “up your pancake game” you could make homemade pancake mix ahead of time.
 Then you just have to mix in the wet ingredients while camping.
-There are lots of easy recipes online, or you can make this copycat recipe for Black Bear Diner’s sweet cream pancakes.
-They’re delicious!
+There are lots of easy recipes online, or you can make this Homemade Sweet Cream Pancakes Recipe.
+It's delicious!

 Another go-to breakfast item is biscuits.
 They’re also great to have on hand to make a favorite campfire treat called a campfire tart.